 What impact will it have on my website if I change the pseudo-static rules after content publishing?

-Can I use Chinese as the link name for custom URLs?
+Can I use Chinese as the custom URL link name?

-Why did the website URL not change or show a 404 error after I saved the custom rewrite rule?
+Why didn't the website URL change or why did a 404 error occur after I saved the custom static rule?